salimaleykum/financebot/README.md

 # financebot
 Multi-Purpose Financial Assistant Bot

+We have used many APIs and methods to create a multi purpose telegram bot that will help everyone with some financial tricks.

+APIs in the project:

 1) EXCHANGERATE_API

 To check and show the actual price of different currencies in tenge, we used the ExchangeRate-API.
 This API provides currency conversion rates for 161 currencies and is perfect for SaaS, dashboards, and e-commerce1.
 The API is easy to use and provides accurate and reliable exchange rate data from multiple sources1.